-Chad currently works for Bumble Trading LLC as a Safety Support Specialist, which is his first job in the for-profit/corporate sector since working as an overnight attendant at a funeral home during graduate school.
-Other than that extremely interesting job, Chad has primarily worked or volunteered in the movements against sexual and domestic violence as a prevention educator, victim advocate, researcher, women’s self-defense instructor, and board member since 1999.
-He has also worked for community rape crisis and domestic violence programs in California and Arizona, and campus prevention programs at the University of Arizona and the University of California, Davis.
+Chad Sniffen has worked or volunteered in the movements against domestic and sexual violence as a prevention educator, domestic violence shelter advocate, rape crisis advocate, researcher, women’s self-defense instructor, and board member since 1999.
+He has worked for community domestic violence and rape crisis programs in California and Arizona, and campus prevention programs at the University of Arizona and the University of California, Davis.

 Prior to PCAR, for over eight years Chad worked for ValorUS (formerly the California Coalition Against Sexual Assault) as a state-based technical assistance provider to California rape crisis centers, and on their PreventConnect national program.
 In both capacities, Chad focused on developing training and knowledge products for rape prevention educators in California and across the United States.
 He also managed the MyStrength Campaign, which was a social marketing and statewide educational program focused on the emotional health and growth of high school boys.

 Chad earned a Master of Public Health degree from the University of Arizona in 2007.
 During that time, as both a staff person and graduate student, he worked for Dr. Mary Koss’ RESTORE research-demonstration program applying restorative justice principles to survivors of sex offenses and the persons responsible for perpetrating those offenses.
-During that experience Chad developed a passion for both restorative justice principles and Dr. Koss’ model of trauma-informed, behaviorally-specific survey work with survivors that informed all of his subsequent work in the movement against sexual violence.
+During that experience Chad developed a passion for both restorative justice principles and Dr. Koss’ model of trauma-informed, behaviorally specific survey work with survivors of violence.